Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 In 1948, Movado started to produce unauthorized copies of Horwitt’s timepiece, causing concerns over intellectual property theft.
 It took nearly 30 years when a settlement by means of money was reached.
 After the death of Horwitt in 1990, Movado began heavy promotion of both the designer and the Museum Watch.

-The rebirth of the Museum Watch in various styles happened already under a new formation, Movado Group, which was established in 1983.
+The rebirth of the Museum Watch in various styles happened already under the new formation, Movado Group, which was established in 1983.
 Over the years, the establishment has built an impressive portfolio of licensed brands, including famous fashion watch companies of Tommy Hilfiger, Lacoste, Hugo Boss, Scuderia Ferrari, and Coach.

 Besides the licensed brands, Movado Group made large-scale investments when they acquired Olivia Burton in 2017 and MVMT in 2018.
 Therefore, the Movado brand is a part of an international conglomerate with a diverse product line.